Neil Pigot

-Neil Pigot (born 28 December 1961) is an Australian film, television and award-winning stage actor.
-He is perhaps best known for his role as Inspector Falcon Price in television series Blue Heelers.
+Neil Pigot is an Australian film, television, and stage actor.
+He is perhaps best known for his role as Inspector Falcon Price in the television series Blue Heelers.
 He has presented several documentaries on his niche subject, Australian military history.
 He is also the author of several works of non-fiction.

-Early life
+Early life and education

-Pigot was born in Melbourne, the eldest son of a butcher turned commercial pilot and his wife who would become one of Australia's pioneering female car sales people.
+Neil Pigot was born in Melbourne, the eldest son of a butcher turned commercial pilot, and his wife who would become one of Australia's pioneering female car sales people.
 At age 8, his family moved to Darwin and then South East Asia.
 He completed his schooling in Sydney.
 He then left his "dysfunctional family home" at the age of 17.

-Pigot has claimed he was always interested in the Arts but for the first two years after finishing high school he drifted between jobs as a sales clerk, freight clerk, sales canvasser and finally as the manager of a flying school before "falling into acting" at the age of 20.